andreamazzai/ml/docs/_docs/40-ram.md

 ### Primi studi

+Il [canale Reddit](https://www.reddit.com/r/beneater/) dedicato ai progetti di Ben Eater è stato fondamentale in questo mio percorso.

-Il primo articolo letto e dal avevo iniziato a ricavare un po' di informazioni è [questo](https://www.reddit.com/r/beneater/comments/crl270/,8_bit_computer_memory_bootloader_and_display/).
+Il primo articolo letto e dal quale avevo iniziato a ricavare un po' di informazioni è [questo](https://www.reddit.com/r/beneater/comments/crl270/,8_bit_computer_memory_bootloader_and_display/) e ne avevo tratto queste note:

 > Addressable memory - so the idea here is to have 16bit's of addressable memory (about 65KB).
 This would greatly expand the capabilities compared to the 16 bytes of Ben's PC.
 This would affect the following things